Written by

 2. Breaking down: Don't be content with your total score.
 Pore closely over various question types and make notes on what you're still faltering on.

-3. Simulation: Even while practicing, keep in mind that the Bluebook app will have tools like ‘Mark for review’ for testing.
-Use your pencil to mark questions that you’d like to review upon returning or cross out choices you think are incorrect.
+3. Simulation: Even while practising, remember that the Bluebook app will have tools like ‘Mark for review' for testing.
+Use your pencil to mark questions that you'd like to review upon returning or cross out choices you think are incorrect.
 Small habits will add up to success.

 4. Environment: When you sit down to write a practice test, try to create a similar environment.
 For instance, don't lie down on a bed and go through the questions like you're reading a light paperback.
 Just because you aren't at a test centre after showing your admission ticket shouldn't reduce the importance of practising.